-We are aware of the RFM being available on the Staffordshire Safeguarding Website, to be used as a proactive tool to measure risk at the earliest opportunity/early indicator of potential exploitation.
-We will attend and make a contribution to MACE panels as appropriate.
+The DSL and DDSL are aware of the RFM and use this tool proactively to measure risk at the earliest opportunity/early indicator of potential exploitation.
+They also attend and contribution at MACE panels and other local network meeting as appropriate.